-- 1 tablespoon snipped chives or chopped parsley
+- 1 tablespoon snipped chives (optional, but recommended)

 - freshly-ground black pepper

-- In a bowl, stir or whisk together mayonnaise, sour cream, buttermilk (start with 1/4 cup), Worcestershire sauce, and lemon juice.
-Stir in blue cheese (start with 1/2 cup), using the back of a spoon to mash some of the crumbles into the dressing base.
+- In a bowl, stir or whisk together mayonnaise, sour cream, Worcestershire sauce, and lemon juice.
+Stir in blue cheese (start with 1/2 cup–see note), using the back of a spoon to mash some of the crumbles into the dressing base.
 Leave some of the crumbles intact for a chunky-style dressing.

-- For a little garlicky flavor, add 1/4 teaspoon garlic powder, to taste, starting with 1/4 teaspoon.
+- For a little garlicky flavor, add garlic powder, to taste, starting with 1/4 teaspoon.

-- For a spicy blue cheese dressing, add a few dashes of hot sauce, a pinch of cayenne pepper, or sriracha, to taste.
+- For blue cheese dressing with a kick, add hot sauce, cayenne pepper, or sriracha, to taste.

 - For a smoky blue cheese dressing, use a smoked blue cheese, such as those available from Cowgirl Creamery or Rogue Creamery.